NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 module is instantiated into an object at model initialization.
 The **Persistence_Level_Pool_Hybrid** directory contains the following files:

-* **module_persistence_levelpool_hybrid.F** defines and instantiates objects for a hybrid persistence levelpool type reservoir. **module_RT.F** will call and pass parameters to the constructor in this module to instantiate the hybrid reservoir object and its sub-objects.
+* **module_persistence_levelpool_hybrid.F** defines and instantiates objects for a hybrid persistence levelpool type reservoir. **module_RT.F** will call and pass properties to the constructor in this module to instantiate the hybrid reservoir object and its sub-objects.
 The hybrid reservoir type inherits input and output types from the reservoir base module and calls instantiation of these into sub-objects.
-The hybrid reservoir type also points to types for hybrid parameters and state and calls instantiation of these into sub-objects.
+The hybrid reservoir type also points to types for hybrid properties and state and calls instantiation of these into sub-objects.
 A pointer to a levelpool reservoir object is also held in state, and this module instantiates that levelpool object.
 There is also a subroutine to run hybrid reservoir that is derived from the reservoir base type interface to run reservoir.
 The run reservoir function will periodically call a function in **module_reservoir_read_timeslice_data.F** that